googleNewIconwhatsapp iconTwitterIconinstagramIcon

 • Regular verbs offer clear and predictable expressions in the English language.

-There are 5 most common rules to form regular verb in English grammar, which stands to be very learner-friendly and clear.
+There are 5 most common rules to conjugate regular verbs in English grammar, which stands to be very learner-friendly and clear.

 • Add “-ed” to verbs ending with letters excluding “e”.
 Example: “relax becomes relaxed”.